openharmony/docs/en/application-dev/reference/apis-test-kit/js-apis-inner-application-abilityDelegator.md

 waitAbilityStageMonitor(monitor: AbilityStageMonitor, timeout: number, callback: AsyncCallback\<AbilityStage>): void

-Waits for an **AbilityStage** instance that matches the conditions set in an **AbilityStageMonitor** instance and returns the **AbilityStage** instance.
+Waits a period of time for an **AbilityStage** instance that matches the conditions set in an **AbilityStageMonitor** instance and returns the **AbilityStage** instance.
 This API uses an asynchronous callback to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 11.